On his eighteenth birthday Cameron received his first health care license as an EMT-I in Nevada State where he worked

 including special invitation trainings with top Japanese master acupuncturists.

-is the "Professor of Japanese Acupuncture" at Atlantic College of Oriental Medicine, and adjunct professor at "American
+is the "Professor of Japanese Acupuncture" at Atlantic College of Oriental Medicine where he teaches Japanese Acupuncture

-College of Traditional Chinese Medicine".
-Since he has taught locally since 1999 he has trained many of the acupuncturists
+and the TCM of Gynecology.
+Since he has taught locally since 1999 he has trained many of the acupuncturists in South Florida.